What happens if I get CIPN?

-The goal of treatment is to ease the symptoms of CIPN.
-Sometimes the symptoms of CIPN are short-term.
-They go away over time after treatment is done.
-In other cases, it can take years for the symptoms to totally go away.
+Treatment can often help ease some of the symptoms of CIPN.
+Sometimes these symptoms go away a short time after treatment is done.
 But sometimes they last much longer and need long-term treatment.
 Severe CIPN may never go away.

 Treatment is mostly given to relieve the pain that can come with CIPN.
-Some of the drugs used include the following:
+Some of the drugs used include:

-- Steroids, only for a short time until a long-term treatment plan is in place
+- Steroids for a short time until a long-term treatment plan is in place

 - Patches or creams of numbing medicine that can be put right on the painful area (for example, lidocaine patches or capsaicin cream)

-- Anti-convulsant medicines, which are used to help many types of nerve pain
+- Anti-seizure medicines, which are used to help many types of nerve pain

 - Opioids or narcotics, for when pain is severe